 The Project will be located within the Town's "R2", Neighborhood Residential, Zoning District.
-All adjoining properties adjacent to the Project site are also zoned "R2", Neighborhood Residential.
+All adjoining properties adjacent to the Project site are also zoned

+"R2", Neighborhood Residential.
+It should be noted that the Town of Eden/Town of Evans town line runs along the western edge of the Project Parcel.
 See section 3.1 for further information regarding the Town of Eden Zoning Code.

-2.3.3 Compliance with Town of Eden Zoning Standard
+2.3.3 Compliance with Town of Eden Zoning Standards